antononcube/Raku-Lingua-NumericWordForms/README-work.md

    - [X] DONE Azerbaijani

-   - [ ] TODO Kazakh
+   - [X] DONE Kazakh
-        - Implemented, pending proofreading.
+        -  [X] Implemented, pending proofreading.
-        - Very similar to Azerbaijani
+        - Very similar to Azerbaijani.
-          - The Kazakh action class should inherit the Azerbaijani one
+          - The Kazakh action class should inherit the Azerbaijani one.

    - [ ] TODO Korean